Pete Carroll’s plan to fix the Seahawks’ lagging running game? Play Marshawn Lynch more

 “We were taking this one day at a time,’’ Carroll said of Lynch’s return.

-But Lynch has answered every question so far, in terms of how he’d physically handle playing again at 33 after 14 months off, picking up the offense and just generally fitting back in.
+But Lynch has answered every question so far, in terms of how he’d physically handle playing again at 33 years old after 14 months off, picking up the offense and just generally fitting back in.

 “He’s going to play more this week,’’ Carroll said.
 “He’s ready to and he’s had enough time with us and he feels confident about what he is doing and the plan and we can get him in and out of there and have those two guys really go at it.’’

-Pounding away at the Pack may make more sense given an early seven-day forecast calls for snow showers in the morning and a high of 27 Sunday — and Green Bay’s run defense was not as statistically stout this year.
+Pounding away at the Pack might make more sense given an early seven-day forecast calls for snow showers in the morning and a high of 27 Sunday — and Green Bay’s run defense was not as statistically stout this year.

 Green Bay allowed 4.7 yards per carry, 24th in the NFL.